-In October 2013, the majority of supplemental plants had increased in size (as determined by assessing the aerial extent of new growth of branches and leaves outward from the original planting).
-The overall vegetative cover of individual replacement plants was estimated to have increased between 50% and 80% from baseline conditions.
-When averaged over the site, this results in an estimated site-wide vegetative cover increase of approximately 65%.
-This is slightly below the 70% performance criteria, however, (based on similar results observed for the original plantings, plant growth is expected to accelerate in the next two years, therefore no remedial actions are recommended.
+In November 2014, the majority of supplemental plants had increased in size (as determined by assessing the aerial extent of new growth of branches and leaves outward from the original planting).
+The overall vegetative cover of individual replacement plants was estimated to have increased between 65% and 85% from baseline conditions.
+When averaged over the site, this results in an estimated site-wide vegetative cover increase of approximately 75%.
+The project has met Year 5 vegetation cover performance criteria and is considered successful.